Trade Setup for Tuesday: Top 14 things to know before Opening Bell

 Put options data

-This was followed by 11,500 strike price, which now holds 15.50 lakh contracts in open interest and 11,000 strike price, which has now accumulated 14.26 lakh contracts in open interest.
+This was followed by an 11,500 strike price, which now holds 20.43 lakh contracts in open interest and 11,400 strike price, which has now accumulated 18.69 lakh contracts in open interest.

 Stocks with a high delivery percentage